Hannah-Sten/TeXiFy-IDEA/Writerside/topics/PDF-viewers.md

 It can be downloaded from [https://www.sumatrapdfreader.org/download-free-pdf-viewer.html](https://www.sumatrapdfreader.org/download-free-pdf-viewer.html).
 If you know you are on a 64-bit system you can download the 64-bit build installer.
 If you have no idea, download the normal installer which is the top-most link.

+Normally, the plugin will automatically detect the SumatraPDF executable if it is in your PATH or if you have installed it in one of the default locations.
+If it does not, you can specify the path to the executable in the [TeXiFy settings](TeXiFy-settings.md#sumatrapdf-executable-path).

 ### Shortcuts {id="sumatra-shortcuts"}

 The default shortcut for forward search in IntelliJ is <shortcut>Ctrl + Alt + Shift + .</shortcut>.